websanova/mousestop/README.md

 A jQuery mousestop plugin to compliment other mouse events such as `mousemove`, `mouseout` and `mouseout` coming in at ~1Kb minified.

-The `mousestop` event was created using the jQuery special API and therefore can be binded like any other event.
+The `mousestop` event was created using the [jQuery Special Events API](http://www.websanova.com/blog/jquery/custom-events-using-the-jquery-special-events-api) and therefore can be binded like any other event.

 * [View the mousestop demo](http://mousestop.websanova.com)
 * [Download the lastest version of mousestop](https://github.com/websanova/mousestop/tags)